Strengthening Workload Identity Security Policies

 Key Components of Security Policies:

-- Authorization: Determining what resources a workload can access.
+- Authorization: Figuring out what resources a workload is actually allowed to touch.

 Types of Workload Identities